tajmilur-rahman/chrome-architecture/FeatureToggleAchitecture/README.md

 ## Feature Toggle Architecture
 The feature toggle architecture represents the feature toggle dependencies among the modules.
 The source folder contains the code to extract feature toggles from Chrome.
+The file *FatureArchitecturalViewRel34.pdf* contains the figure for the feature toggle architectural view of Google Chrome 34th release version.

 ### Pre-Requisite
 Extract Conceptual and Concrete Architecture